 Some vendor invoices allow for early-payment discounts, such as 1/10, net 30.
 These credit terms mean that a company can deduct 1% from the amount owed if the amount is paid within 10 days instead of the normal 30 days.

 Under the accrual method of accounting, if a company has received goods or services as of the last day of an accounting period but has not yet recorded the vendor invoice in Accounts Payable, an accrual-type adjusting entry must be recorded.
-The adjusting entry will credit a liability account and will usually debit an expense or asset account.
-To avoid any double counting, a reversing entry is often processed on the first day of the next accounting period.
+The adjusting entry will credit a liability account and will usually debit an expense or asset account as of the final day of the accounting period.
+To avoid any double counting when the actual invoice gets processed, a reversing entry is often processed on the first day of the next accounting period.

 To safeguard its assets, every company should have internal controls to avoid duplicate payments and to avoid payments for fraudulent vendor invoices or invoices containing incorrect amounts.